cloudify-cosmo/cloudify-comment-action/README.md

 | `environment-file` | YAML/JSON file containing environment variables to pass to the Terraform process
 | `environment-mapping` | A whitespace-delimited list of strings denoting environment variables to pass through (see below)
 | `skip-apply-comment` |  boolean to control whether to add terraform apply comment to PR
+| `infracost-api-key` |  Infracost API Key that would be used when invoking terraform cost-action

 # Outputs